SDivakarBhat/sdivakarbhat.github.io/_posts/2021-12-06-the-maiden-metric-century-ride-aka-my-first-100km-cycling-experience.md

 ---
 layout: post
 title: " The Maiden Metric Century Ride <br> Story of my first 100km cycling experience."
-description: The millennial shares the story of his first 100km cycling experience on a single speed bicycle, along the coast of Kerala.
+description: The story of my first 100km cycling experience on a single speed bicycle, along the coast of Kerala.
 author: "The Millenial"
 categories: life, health, hobby
 tags: [life]